abdul2111/cs582/README.md

 # cs582
-# Try-Django
+# Django
-Learn Django bit by bit in this series.
+here we get a better understatnding of django by practicing django doing projects